B1kku/minecraft-plugin-templates/README.md

-This project is intended as a barebones Kotlin plugin template for PaperMC
+This project is intended as a barebones Java plugin template for PaperMC
 - Nothing that is not specifically essential should be added here.
 - Gradle should expand most plugin.yml base variables since it shares most anyways.

-I found most templates out there using kotlin were outdated or had way too much stuff in them, which is not bad, but I prefer to just change as few things as possible and be ready to go.
-Another reason is most people just use a proper IDE for Java/Kotlin and I use Neovim because I don't value my sanity, therefore I get to setup everything manually :).
+There's also a kotlin template on a different branch.

 ### Setup
 - Delete flake.nix and flake.lock if you're not using nix.

-- Replace build.gradle variables to suit your needs, and move your project such that your main file is on `src/main/kotlin/your/group/name/projectname/ProjectName.kt`.
+- Replace build.gradle variables to suit your needs, and move your project such that your main file is on `src/main/java/your/group/name/projectname/ProjectName.java`.

 - Change API version on plugin.yml and the paper repository (Not done by gradle yet).